ntk148v/til/docker/networking.md

 virbr0            8000.52540011765c   yes             virbr0-nic
 ```

-## 3. Deep dive - How can containers transfer data to the kernetl, and from there, to outside world?
+## 3. Deep dive - How can containers transfer data to the kernel, and from there, to outside world?

 - Port forwarding - forwards traffic on a **specific** port from a container to the kernel.
 - Host networking - disables the **network namepspace stack** isolation from the Docker host.